 amber (at) littleacreflowers.com

-Prior to joining Little Acre, Amber was in the technology and startup world, as one of the early employees at Uber, and she dabbled in PR and media after graduating from Syracuse University (Go Orange!) with a degree in Public Relations and Marketing.
+Prior to joining Little Acre, Amber managed a career in the tech and startup world, leading a number of teams in logistics, customer experience, and marketing as one of the early employees at Uber.
+She holds a BA in Public Relations from Syracuse University.

-Outside of the the studio, you’re likely to find Amber curled up with a book, whipping up something in the kitchen, or hopping for a ride on her spin bike (but realistically… she’s probably chasing her rambunctious toddler around).
-Amber resides in Northern Virginia with her husband, Andrew, son, Simon, and sassy cat, Boulder.
+Outside of the the studio, you’re likely to find Amber curled up with a book, heading out for a long walk with her family, or whipping up something in the kitchen.
+She resides in Northern Virginia with her husband, Andrew, and two sons, Simon and Jesse.